taivox/fatseebuuk/readme.md

-# social-network
+# fatseebuuk

-This is the repository for our [social-network](https://01.kood.tech/git/root/public/src/branch/master/subjects/social-network) project.
+This project is a Facebook clone written in JavaScript, React.js and Golang.

 ## Instructions